Bow River Pedestrian Bridge, Banff

 While tuned mass dampers are commercially available, there was no room to conceal them below the deck.
 Instead, through much research and testing, an alternative was developed: two cable-suspended masses were visually exposed as unique tuned-mass dampers to address footstep and jogging excitation respectively.
 The dampers consist of carriages containing a series of plates (the “mass"), suspended with cables (the “spring"), and tuning is simply addressed with the addition or subtraction of plates.
 But it is crucial that the dampers be tuned to actual frequencies, which is why field testing is important.

 Testing was carried out by installing 6 accelerometers at key points in the span, and using modal analysis software, both actual frequencies and mode shapes were extracted, as well as damping ratios.
+We compared these with the fundamental frequencies and mode shapes predicted from our RFEM models, and found fairly good correlation, and we updated the FE models to reflect the actual support stiffness conditions.
 Lateral accelerations due to lock-in, which were of slight concern during early design stages, were not observed to be an issue in service – partly due to the numbers of people commonly using the bridge.
 Even at the inauguration (>100 people crossing the bridge) there were no reports of adverse comments around bridge accelerations.

 A parametric 3D model of the entire bridge in Autodesk Inventor was created early, allowing rapid investigation of a multitude of design decisions, providing visual feedback to both designer and client.